telerik/xaml-docs/controls/radtreeview/features/check-box-support.md

 * Use the corresponding events to handle the check/uncheck action.

-> With the Q1 2013 release, the RadioButtons logic implemented in the RadTreeView is obsolete.
-You can find a list with the obsolete properties in the 'Q1 2013' section of the [Backward Compatibility]({%slug radtreeview-backward-compatibility%})

 For the next tasks will be used the treeview shown on the next figure.
 ![{{ site.framework_name }} RadTreeView Sample](images/RadTreeView_FeaturesCheckBoxLinesSupport_001.png)